 - Use a pillowcase.
 A white pillowcase also works as a light diffuser.
 The fabric is usually thin enough to let some light through, while also keeping the light soft and natural.
 A white t-shirt can also come in handy (different colors of t-shirts can help adjust the light temperature).
 Like bedsheets, these fabrics should be used with non-LED lighting for fire safety purposes.
 If non-LED lighting is your only option, then place the pillowcase on a C-stand that is a safe distance away from the light source.

 - Use parchment paper.
 You can use printer paper (or even tissue paper) to create your own DIY softbox diffuser, but parchment paper is a better option as it is both heat-resistant and opaque enough to do the job.
 Parchment paper can be placed directly over your lights without risk of a fire hazard, which makes it a safer option than other flammable types of paper.

 Want to Learn More About Filmmaking?

-Become a better filmmaker with the MasterClass All-Access Pass.
+Become a better filmmaker with the MasterClass Annual Membership.
 Gain access to exclusive video lessons taught by film masters, including David Lynch, Spike Lee, Jodie Foster, Mira Nair, Martin Scorsese, and more.